astroHaoPeng/SPACEofPHD/source/_posts/note-bishop-pattern-2006.md

 > Throughout this chapter, we have focussed on the use of probability distributions having specific functional forms governed by a small number of parameters whose values are to be determined from a data set.
 This is called the parametric approach to density modelling.

-# 3 Linear modelModels for Regression
+# 3 Linear Models for Regression

 ## 3.1 Linear Basis Function Model